onyazuka/react-haniwa-menu/README.md

 ## React menu
 Highly customizable menu component for React.

-With it you can create all kinds of menu!
+With it you can create any kind of menu!

 ## Installation
 npm i react-haniwa-menu